The 15 Best Sustainable Materials And Natural Fabrics

 Lottie Bertello, founder and design director of LOTI

-While Bertello loves upcycled fabrics, she also notes that new technologies have helped reduce the amount of energy and water that goes into making fabrics like organic cotton and denim.
+While Bertello loves upcycled fabrics, she also notes that new technologies have helped reduce the energy and water required to make fabrics like organic cotton and denim.
 She also touts the benefits of alpaca, calling it a “highly underrated” textile.
 “Alpaca is hands down the most sustainable animal fiber out there,” she says, likening it to cashmere in terms of fiber quality, softness, durability, and price.
 “Alpacas graze in a way that’s gentler on the environment,” she notes, “one alpaca’s wool can provide enough material to make four or five sweaters,” and the material is super economically beneficial to Andean communities.

-A truly ethical brand will make it clear through their platforms that they’re working to use the most environmentally-friendly versions of their materials as possible.
+A truly ethical brand will make it clear through its platforms that they’re working to use the most environmentally friendly versions of its materials.
 When in doubt, ask!
-Most brands that call themselves ethical will be more than happy to answer an email or DM asking them how they source their fabrics to make sure they were ethically produced.
+Most brands that call themselves ethical will be more than happy to respond to an email or DM asking how they source their fabrics to ensure they are ethically produced.
 “I love getting messages like this because it tells me the gal who shops at LOTI is curious and cares,” says Bertello.

 As always, even with sustainable fabrics, the less you buy, the more sustainable you’ll be.
-You’re much better off buying a piece that you’ll rewear for years and years rather than several ethically sourced, sustainably made garments that you’ll donate after a year or care for improperly.
+You’re much better off buying a piece you’ll rewear for years and years than several ethically sourced, sustainably made garments you’ll donate after a year or care for improperly.

 “Sustainability is not a product or something that can be bought.”